DavidNash2024/Win32xx/samples/Picture/Readme.txt

 This example uses the IPicture interface to load and display a graphic image.

+The image is displayed with scrollbars if required.
+The image is centered in in the view window if the view window is large than the image.

 Features demonstrated in this example
 =====================================
 * Use of CFrame to display the window frame.
 * Use of the IPicture interface to load and render the picture.
 * Automatic resizing of the frame to accommodate the picture size when loaded.
-* Inheriting the view from CScrollView to display scroll bars.
+* Inheriting the image view from CScrollView to display scroll bars.
-* Use of file open dialogs.
+* Use of file open and file save common dialogs.
 * Use of a Most Recently Used (MRU) List in the File menu.
 * Use of drag and drop.
 * Use of OnIdle to dynamically update the toolbar buttons.